chsnv/chsnv/README.md

 - 👋 Hi, I’m @chsnv
-- :computer: I'am a CE
+- :computer: as a CE interested Linux & DevOps
-- 💞️ I’m looking to collaborate on confident guys or company.
+- :book: Müəllifi olduğum kitablar [Vi text Redaktoru](https://github.com/chsnv/chsnv/blob/main/Vi(Text%20Redaktoru).pdf)
 -  📫 How to reach me email: coshgun.hasanov@gmail.com
-- :book: Müəllifi olduğum kitablar [Vi text Redaktoru](https://github.com/chsnv/chsnv/blob/main/Vi(Text%20Redaktoru).pdf)
 <!---
 chsnv/chsnv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.